-- Overall, ward kitchen areas visited were clean and managed in accordance with best practice, with separate hand-wash facilities, fly screens and bait boxes. - Access to ward kitchens was restricted to designated personnel through coded doors and appropriate signage was observed. - Personal Protective Equipment was available and observed to be used appropriately. - A food safety policy was available in one of the two kitchens visited. - While cleaning equipment used in the kitchen was stored separately to other ward cleaning equipment, not all cleaning practices demonstrated followed the documented procedure.
+- Overall, ward kitchen areas visited were clean and managed in accordance with best practice with separate hand wash facilities, fly screens and bait boxes. - Access to ward kitchens was restricted to designated personnel through coded doors and appropriate signage was observed. - Personal Protective Equipment was observed to be readily available and used appropriately in the areas visited. - Ward kitchen food safety policies were observed to be in place. - There was evidence observed that personal clothing was being stored in one ward kitchen visited. - A floor tile was observed to be broken in another ward kitchen visited.